 Evidence for the existence of Megalodon giants in the ocean about 20 million years ago has been found in several places on Earth.
 These giants had been controlling the ocean for 13 million years.
 Megalodon is a species of shark that is reported to have become extinct about 3.5 million years ago.

 Megalodon giants are also considered to be the largest sharks ever to live in the world.
-Researchers also say that Megalodon sharks are the largest species of fish on Earth.
-Whales including blue whales, regardless of their size, are mammals and do not belong to the group of elasmobranch fish.
+Researchers also say that Megalodon sharks are the largest fish species on Earth.
+Whales, including blue whales, regardless of their size, are mammals and do not belong to the group of elasmobranch fish.

 Distribution of Megalodon sharks

 Distribution of these sharks during the Middle Miocene, from the Caribbean Sea, the Mediterranean Sea, the Bay of Bengal, the California offshore Sea to the South Australian Sea, the Northern Europe Coast, the South American Coast, the South African Sea, and the Northeast Sea.

 The fossils of the Megalodon sharks are thought to have been spread over a large area.
 By the Pliocene, the vast expanse of these giants had shrunk and is thought to have become extinct by the end of the era.